Zabrane/qlnd/doc/LightningTickerplants.md

 ```

 After starting `bitcoind`, using the command below, syncing the entire blockchain may take up to one
 week depending on connectivity.
-Your lightning node should not be started until after the bitcoin node is in sync.
+Your Lightning node should not be started until after the bitcoin node is in sync.

 ```bash
 $ bitcoind -daemon